ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

-However it is an error for the same enum declaration to have duplicate members.
+However, it is an error for the same enum declaration to have duplicate members.
 Similarly, it is also an error for different enums to initialize the same member with different values.

 ##### `string:Char` as the Static Type of String Member Access

-The static type of the member access operation on a value of `string` type has been updated to be `string:Char` instead of `string`.
+The static type of the member access operation on a value of type `string` has been updated to be `string:Char` instead of `string`.

 ```ballerina
 public function main() {